ara3d/parakeet/README.md

 ## Typed Parse Tree

 A set of classes representing a strongly typed parse tree can be created automatically from a Parakeet grammar.
-For an example of the output see [the C# AST](https://github.com/cdiggins/parakeet/blob/master/Parakeet.Demos/CSharpAst.cs).

 ## History